What Actually Happens When You Write the Wrong PIN Code?

 Stage 2: Human Realization at the Wrong Destination

-It is only when the mail bag arrives — sometimes 500 or 1,000 kilometres away from the intended destination — that a human postal worker notices the error.
-As workers sort the incoming mail at the receiving office, they examine the full address.
-A sorter in Pune receives a letter addressed to "New Delhi" but reading a Pune PIN code.
-This clear discrepancy triggers a manual investigation that requires time and attention from an already busy postal team.
+It is only when the mail bag arrives — sometimes hundreds of kilometres away — that a human postal worker notices the error.
+A sorter at the receiving office sees a letter addressed to "New Delhi" but carrying a Pune PIN code.
+This discrepancy triggers a manual review.
+The envelope is stamped "Missent" and placed in a redirection queue, where it may wait one to three additional days before being actioned — longer during peak periods like Diwali or year-end.

 Stage 3: The Long Journey Back